vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps responds to the [`POST:/ecomm/v2/payments`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST) request with a URL.
-The URL is normally a `https://` URL, which automatically opens Vipps if the apps is installed (and the landing page, if not).
+The URL is normally a `https://` URL, which automatically opens the Vipps app, if the app is installed (and the landing page, if not).

-#### isApp

-See
+It is possible to perform manual handling of the interaction between the user's Vipps app and the Vipps backend, although this is not recommended.
+To learn about this, see
 [isApp](https://developer.vippsmobilepay.com/docs/common-topics/isApp)
 in the Knowledge base.